Who attends Walbridge School?

 What makes Walbridge different?

-As a small school with fewer than twelve students in each class, Walbridge is a safe and supportive place to learn and grow;
+As a small school with fewer than ten students in each class, Walbridge is a safe and supportive place to learn and grow.

 What is the relationship between Walbridge and the surrounding community?

 Walbridge works in tandem with other area schools to provide the best possible educational experience for students with learning differences.
-We provide a vital service to all schools challenged with finding the appropriate educational setting for students to meet their complex individual learning needs.
 This collaboration is a top priority at Walbridge; as we help facilitate a student’s transition back to their local school when appropriate.

 How does Walbridge help students socially?

 We understand that social skills, like academic skills, can be taught.
-Because many learning disabilities make it difficult for students to acquire and maintain friendships, we offer specific classes to help students develop and refine these vital social skills.
+Because many learning disabilities make it difficult for students to acquire and maintain friendships, we offer support that is integrated into our classes to help students develop and refine these vital social skills.
 Many children with learning disabilities feel that they have failed because they do not learn as quickly or as easily as their peers.
 As a result, their sense of self-worth often suffers.
 At Walbridge, students experience academic success and this reinforces their self-confidence and developing social skills.

 Can my child enter Walbridge mid-year?